highcharts/highcharts/docs/datagrid/datagrid-v2-migration.md

     }
 ```

-### Defaults
+### Column Defaults
 The options applied to all columns.

-You can find more information in our [API Reference](https://api.highcharts.com/dashboards/typedoc/interfaces/DataGrid_DataGridOptions.DataGridDefaults).
+You can find more information in our [API Reference](https://api.highcharts.com/dashboards/#interfaces/DataGrid_Options.Options-1#columnDefaults).

-### Settings
+### Rendering
-Options to control the way DataGrid is rendered.
+Options to control the way datagrid is rendered.

-You can find more information in our [API Reference](https://api.highcharts.com/dashboards/typedoc/interfaces/DataGrid_DataGridOptions.DataGridSettings).
+You can find more information in our [API Reference](https://api.highcharts.com/dashboards/#interfaces/DataGrid_Options.Options-1#rendering).

 ### Columns
 Column options that are applied individually.

-You can find more information in our [API Reference](https://api.highcharts.com/dashboards/typedoc/interfaces/DataGrid_DataGridOptions.IndividualColumnOptions.html).
+You can find more information in our [API Reference](https://api.highcharts.com/dashboards/#interfaces/DataGrid_Options.Options-1#columns).

 ### Events
 Events applied to column, column header, or a cell.

-You can find more information in our [API Reference](https://api.highcharts.com/dashboards/typedoc/interfaces/DataGrid_DataGridOptions.IndividualColumnOptions.html#events).
+You can find more information in our [API Reference](https://api.highcharts.com/dashboards/#interfaces/DataGrid_Options.Options-1#events).

 ## Changelog
-The rest of changes and new options you can be found in the Changelog.
+The rest of changes and new options you can be found in [the Changelog.](https://www.highcharts.com/changelog/#highcharts-dashboards)